Relevance (relevance)

 • Judging LLM-as-a-Judge arXiv:2306.05685 supports using strong LLM judges for scalable automated evaluation, while highlighting bias risks and careful prompt/interpretation design.

-In nexa-gauge, relevance follows this pattern by checking each extracted claim from the generation against the question and returning boolean verdicts (relevant / not relevant).
+In nexa-gauge, relevance follows this pattern by checking each extracted claim from the output against the input and returning boolean verdicts (relevant / not relevant).
 The final score is the fraction of claims judged relevant.

-This metric answers: “Did the model answer the question asked?”
-It does not measure factual support against evidence (that is grounding) and does not compare against a reference answer (that is reference metrics).
+This metric answers: “Did the model answer the input asked?”
+It does not measure factual support against evidence (that is grounding) and does not compare against a reference answer (that is refmatch/refalign metrics).

 Use Case